joulev/ezkomment/packages/server/readme.md

 - Set up a [Firebase project](https://firebase.google.com)
 - Initialize the [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup)
 - Create a `.env` file based on the structure of `.env.example`
-- Start the app by running `npm run dev`
+- Start the app by running `yarn dev`